-Bâton Global recently asked Nicole Beaman, vice president of Orchard Place Child Guidance Center, a Des Moines nonprofit providing mental health services to children, to share her knowledge and experience with self-care.
+Bâton Global recently asked Nicole Beaman, vice president of Orchard Place Child Guidance Center, a well-known non-profit organization with a focus on providing the community mental health services, to share her knowledge and experience with self-care.

 1. Can you tell us a little bit about your background and what inspired you to become a mental health professional and a leader in that field?

 When I was a student, I started off in the business field but figured out that wasn’t the right fit for me.
 Somewhere along the way, I read the social work Code of Ethics and it was almost an exact match with my personal values.
 I graduated from the University of Iowa with a Master’s in Social Work.
 Then, I spent 17 years as a community organizer for United Way.
 I’ve been at Orchard Place for the last five years where I’ve been focusing on children’s mental health.

 As far as being a leader, that came naturally to me.
 I’m not afraid to put myself out there, take risks, and lead.
 Many people who go into social work want to do direct work with clients and not necessarily lead; I was the exact opposite.
 I really wanted to drive and lead people and an organization.
 With that in mind, my current role is a good fit.